timscargill/SiTAR/README.md

 ![SiTAR system architecture](https://github.com/SiTARSys/SiTAR/blob/main/SystemArchitecture.png?raw=true)

-Below is a short demo video of our SiTAR system in action using an edge-based architecture.
+Below is a short demo video of our SiTAR system in action, using an edge-based architecture.
 A Google Pixel 7 Pro is used as the User AR device, an Apple Macbook Pro as the server, and a Google Pixel 7 as the playback AR device.
 The video shows the following steps:

 1) Creation of a trajectory on the user AR device ('Trajectory creation').
 2) Replaying of the visual and inertial input data for that trajectory on the playback AR device to obtain multiple trajectory estimates ('Sequence playback').